ptrbroz/markdowntest/readme.md

 Developed using Quartus II 64-bit Version 13.0.1.

+## Pin mapping

+TODO

 ## Communication protocol

 At the moment of writing, the communication is one-way.
 Each command sent via UART starts with a 3 byte opencode, followed by a number of data bytes and ends with a 3 byte closecode.

+In addition to the examples provided below, also see the [python communication scripts developed at AA4CC](py/).

 ### Reconfiguring channel phases and duty cycles